karthiksastha/Insurance-fraud-detection/README.md

 To build a classification methodology to determine whether a customer is placing a fraudulent insurance claim.

 Data Description
-The client will send data in multiple sets of files in batches at a given location.
-The data has been extracted from the census bureau.
 The data contains the following attributes:
 Features: